 To review and approve the performance review of the senior pastor prepared by the President.

 C13.02.
-The Nominating Committee shall have four voting members elected by majority vote at the annual meeting.
-The Vice President is an ex officio, non-voting member of this committee.
+The Nominating Committee shall have four voting members elected by majority vote of this congreagation at its annual meeting.
+The Vice President is an ex officio member of this committee.

-13.02.01 Each voting member shall serve two years, beginning at midnight August 31 in the year elected and ending at midnight on August 31 two years hence.
-Terms shall be staggered such that two Committee members are elected at each year

-a.
 The two committee members in their second year of service will co-chair the Nominating Committee.

+13.02.01 The term of office for each Nominating Committee member shall be two years, which shall begin immediately upon adjournment of the annual meeting of this congregation at which the member was elected and shall expire two years later immediately upon adjournment of that year’s annual meeting unless otherwise specified at said annual meeting.

 13.02.02 The Nominating Committee will solicit candidates for the following positions annually: